-6. EMERGENCY CONTACT PROCEDURES
+7.0 EMERGENCY CONTACT PROCEDURES

-As there is the occasional need for urgent decisions, Directors should leave with the Company Secretary any contact details, either for themselves or for a person who knows their location, so that all Directors can be contacted within 24 hours in cases of a written resolution or other business.
+7.1 As there is the occasional need for urgent decisions, Directors should leave with the Company Secretary any contact details, either for themselves or for a person who knows their location, so that all Directors can be contacted within 24 hours in cases of a written resolution or other business.

-7. THE ROLE OF THE COMPANY SECRETARY
+8.0 THE ROLE OF THE COMPANY SECRETARY

-- 7.1 The Company Secretary is charged with facilitating the Company's corporate governance processes and so holds primary responsibility for ensuring that the Board processes and procedures run efficiently and effectively.
+8.1 The Company Secretary is charged with facilitating the Company's corporate governance processes and so holds primary responsibility for ensuring that the Board processes and procedures run efficiently and effectively.
 The Company Secretary is accountable to the Board, through the Chairman, on all governance matters and reports directly to the Chairman as the representative of the Board.
-The Company Secretary is appointed and dismissed by the Board and all Directors have as of right access to the Company Secretary. - 7.2 The tasks of the Company Secretary shall include:
+The Company Secretary is appointed and dismissed by the Board and all Directors have a right of access to the Company Secretary.

+8.2 The tasks of the Company Secretary shall include: